jvhagey/Tutorials/pages/mydoc/mydoc_Basic.md

 - **Note:** There is nothing special about `sample` you could put `snake` in the brackets and get the same result.
 That being said its usually good to make it a useful name.

 - You can also contrain wildcards, which can be useful depending on what your file naming system is.
 As an example you add the following line to the top of the Snakefile.
-With this constraint, the wildcards can only contain letters, numbers, or underscores (not strictly true but close enough sometimes).
+With this constraint, the wildcards can only contain letters, numbers, or underscores (not strictly true, but close enough sometimes).

 ```
 wildcard_constraints: